 But Los Angeles is a city of reinvention, and hundreds of innovators are working alongside the community to create change for its students.
-Teach For America - Los Angeles is proud to have been a partner in this work for over 20 years.
-More than 600 corps members and alumni in Los Angeles teach over 45,000 students every day.
+Teach For America - Los Angeles is proud to have been a partner in this work for over 24 years.
+Nearly 800 corps members and alumni in Los Angeles teach over 65,000 students every day.
 Dozens of our alumni have expanded their reach to school leadership and political and social entrepreneurship endeavors.
 In neighborhoods where inequities persist, more and more top-performing schools are being built on the shoulders of alumni, supporters, and the community at large.

-Teach For America - Los Angeles corps members, alumni, and staff believe that change is possible, and we are motivated to reach the day when schools in our city are once again considered “the best in the West.”
+Teach For America - Los Angeles corps members, alumni, and staff believe that change is possible, and we are motivated to reach the day when all students in Los Angeles will have the opportunity to attain an excellent education.